 When however we hear others speak to us in less than favourable terms, we notice it often more quickly and feel it stronger.
 Derogatory statement hurt.
 Comments delivered without grace, even though they are meant well, leave their painful scar.
 When others continuously speak to us in a way that leaves us feeling unsatisfied, we question or leave the relationship.

 You’ve got no choice: you’re stuck in relationship with yourself.
 The upside: if you decide to change, you only need to negotiate with yourself.

 During the writing of my forthcoming book, I have been thoroughly thinking about the words bereaved parents use and the impact it has on their healing.
 This applies to all of us.
 What you think and say to yourself is responsible for your state, physically, mentally, emotionally and spiritually.

-The tendency of human beings to favor information that confirms your beliefs is referred to as confirmation bias.
+The tendency of human beings to favour information that confirms their beliefs is referred to as confirmation bias.
 This effect is stronger for emotionally charged issues and for deeply entrenched beliefs.
 We habitually interpret ambiguous evidence as supporting our existing beliefs.

 Let me be clear: All those questions only need to be asked if you want to change something and it feels better afterwards.
 If this is not the case, simply stay with the thought patterns that serve you.

 That is usually the time my clients start counselling and coaching.
 They have made the decision that something needs to change.
 Sometimes it is because something in the outside world leaves them unhappy.
 For some (or most) it’s easier to see the ‘fault’ in someone else than finding what they can change within themselves that creates change.
 The truth is, we can only ever work on ourselves.